 One questionable exclusion from the design tools is a pool and pond designer.
 There are pool and pond shapes and images, but the lack of a pool designer is odd considering how advanced this software is in almost every other way.

 In the walkthrough mode, you can take photos of the landscape.
 Realtime Landscaping Plus 2014 allows you to save the photos as they appear, with high or low contrast, or in an artistic style.
-You can unleash your inner Monet with an impressionistic rendering in the form of a watercolor, painting or colored pencil sketch, among others.
+You can unleash your inner Monet with an impressionistic rendering in the form of a watercolor, painting or colored-pencil sketch, among others.

 Idea Spectrum's 3D landscape design software helps you bridge the gap between imagination and reality.
 Realtime Landscaping Plus 2014 has more than 4,000 high-resolution plant images, and the grass material rises above the sidewalk to give you a more realistic presentation.
 Lighting effects and time-of-day settings improve the believability of your rendered project.
 As a final touch, 3D characters can populate your landscape, moving around your yard and interacting with equipment, based on your commands.
 Finally, this software allows you to import photos and Google Maps addresses and combine them with the computer-generated materials.
-At times, the program has trouble identifying objects in a photograph, but you'll be able to build your landscape design with relative ease.
+At times, the program has trouble identifying objects in a photograph, but you can build your landscape design with relative ease.

 Realtime Landscaping Plus 2014 offers two design views.
 In the bird's-eye view, you can see a traditional grid layout.
 The perspective view is a 3D display.
 With this 3D landscape software, you can zoom in or out, pan the camera in all directions and see your project from any angle.
 Finally, when you're ready to see a final presentation, a walkthrough view animates the project and characters.
 We are impressed with the surface graphics of each material we used.
 Designs you create using stone, brick or wood on walkways or patios have greater detail than in previous versions, and you can now add straight or curved railings wherever you need them.
 You can choose from a list of prebuilt styles or make your own walkway and rail designs from a wide selection of materials.
 This leads to an increase in the overall realism of your landscape design.
 You also have the option to insert borders on paths or driveways.
 You add them with just the click of a button, and you can customize the width, depth and position of the borders from there.

-Realtime Landscaping Plus 2013 is fairly intuitive to operate.
+Realtime Landscaping Plus 2014 is intuitive to operate.
 We were quickly able to start working on our own projects.
 The software's user interface has a sleek design, easy-to-navigate tabs and large icons.
 Even with all the objects in this application's library, it's easy to keep track of everything because it is so well organized.
 You can find objects by scrolling through the images and names by category, or you can type the name of an item into the search feature and locate it quickly.
 You can also easily program keyboard strokes to function as shortcuts for objects, which can save you even more time.

 Sometimes a software company will make a great product and stop there, afraid to try new things.
 It's clear that this isn't the case with Idea Spectrum's Realtime Landscaping Plus 2014.
 Idea Spectrum continues to push forward, improving its product's aesthetic appeal, increasing the number of objects it offers and simplifying the design processes.
 Whether you're a pro landscaper or a novice looking to increase your home's value through landscaping, you'll find Realtime Landscaping Plus 2014's features useful and rewarding.